Meditation purists say that you need to sit up with a straight spine to properly meditate.

 Reasons for Meditating Lying Down

-There are a ton of reasons someone might meditate lying down.
+There are actually a ton of reasons someone might meditate lying down.

 Maybe you are far along in your pregnancy and sitting is uncomfortable.